dangtv/BIRDS/README.md

         path <path_to_this_folder>/verification/src
         path <path_to_this_folder>/verification/_target/deps/super/src
       ```
-    * Compiling Lean package: go to the folder `verification`: `cd verification`, and run:
+    * Compiling Lean package of BIRDS: go to the folder `verification`: `cd verification`, and run:
       ```bash
       leanpkg configure
       leanpkg build